mui/material-ui/docs/data/joy/getting-started/tutorial/tutorial.md

 <p class="description">Learn how to import and style Joy UI components to build a simple login page.</p>

-This tutorial will walk you through how to set up the user interface for a basic login page using Joy UI.
+This tutorial will walk you through how to set up a user interface for a basic login page using Joy UI.

 By the end, you should understand how to: